 #29.
 Sell Your Blog

-There comes a time in every blogs life where you feel that you’ve taken it as far as it can go.
-Which leaves you three options:
+There comes a time in every blog’s life where you feel that you’ve taken it as far as it can go.
+This leaves you three options:

 - Let it die: Log out and never log back in again.